KushnerovMS/Tape/README.md

 # Dependences

-CppCache requires Catch2 package to make tests.
+Tape requires Catch2 package to make tests.
 You can look https://github.com/catchorg/Catch2 for it.

 # Building